TwelveIterationMods/Kuma/README.md

 class ExampleMod {
     public ExampleMod() {
         // Just a regular key mapping with a single modifier.
-        // Will register as a regular KeyMapping on Forge and NeoForge, and as a virtual key mapping on Fabric.
+        // Will register as a regular KeyMapping on Forge, and as a virtual key mapping on Fabric.
         Kuma.createKeyMapping(new ResourceLocation("example", "example_key_1"))
                 .withDefault(InputBinding.key(InputConstants.KEY_G, KeyModifiers.of(KeyModifier.CONTROL)))
                 .handleScreenInput((event) -> {